sawers-rellan-labs/targseq/docs/Plot_introgresion_on_phylogeny.md

 library(ggnewscale) # For multiple color scales in the same plot library(dplyr)      # For data manipulation
 ```

-## 10. Visualizing the Full Tree with ggtree

 Now let’s apply our rotation function and create plots using ggtree: